 \subsection{Benchmark Study}

 \textbf{Classification models:} Table~\ref{tab:comparative-gt-acc} presents the results for comparing the classification models' performances trained by the different approaches per dataset.
 As expected, training with the true class labels, i.e., \texttt{true-base}, leads to the best results across all datasets.
 Comparing the performances of this upper baseline to \texttt{mv-base} as the lower baseline, we clearly observe the negative impact of the noisy class labels.
 For example, the performance gap between the lower and upper baseline is about \si{40}{\%} for the dataset \texttt{dtd}, which contains the highest fraction of false class labels.
 The approach \texttt{mv-mixup} strongly reduces this performance gap for almost all datasets and thus confirms the benefit of vanilla \texttt{mixup} in combination with two-stage approaches.
-If we now also consider the results of the one-stage approaches, we recognize that \texttt{annot-mix} is the only approach outperforming the two-stage approaches for each data set.
+For the dataset with multiple class labels per instance, training with \texttt{ds-mixup} yields additional performance gains, establishing it as a strong two-stage competitor to the one-stage approaches.
+If we now also consider the results of these one-stage approaches, we recognize that \texttt{annot-mix} is the only approach outperforming the two-stage approaches for almost each dataset.
 The other one-stage approaches often perform inferiorly on datasets with many classes.
-For example, except \texttt{annot-mix}, all one-stage approaches are worse than \texttt{mv-base} for the data set \texttt{aloi} with $C=1000$ classes.
+For example, except \texttt{annot-mix}, all one-stage approaches are worse than \texttt{mv-mixup} for the dataset \texttt{aloi} with $C=1{,}000$ classes.
 Further, \texttt{annot-mix} outperforms its competitors by considerable margins for four of the five datasets annotated by humans.
 Comparing the classification models' performances after the last epoch and after the best epoch, selected via a validation set during training, we observe inconsistent improvements in this model selection.
 This is mainly due to the small size of the validation sets.
-However, this also shows another advantage of \texttt{annot-mix}, which performs better than its competitors on ten out of eleven data sets when no expensive validation sets with clean labels are available.
+However, this also shows another advantage of \texttt{annot-mix}, which performs better than its competitors on ten out of eleven datasets when no expensive validation sets with clean labels are available.